rainerhahnekamp/sneakythrow/README.md

 The static method `sneaked` wraps each function, that has the same signature as a functional interface (java.util.functional).
 ## How it works

-We make heavy usage of the [ThrowingFunction](https://github.com/pivovarit/ThrowingFunction) library.
-It provides functional interfaces equivalent to the official ones of `java.util.functional`, but has two major extensions:
-1. Its functional interfaces extend the official ones.
-Therefore they can be used within Java 8 Streams.
+This project is heavily influenced by [ThrowingFunction](https://github.com/pivovarit/ThrowingFunction).

-2. They are throwing exceptions.
-This gives us the possibility to write lambdas throwing checked exceptions.
+In SneakyThrow, each functional interface, defined in `java.util.function`, has an equivalent one with the same signature.
+The only difference is, that these "Sneaky Functional Interfaces" throw exceptions.
+This gives us the possibility to write lambdas or similar code that also throws exceptions.

-Both `sneak` and `sneaked` wrap the passed functional interface into a try/catch clause.
-By that, they can return a `java.util.functional` interface.
+Both `sneak` and `sneaked` wrap the passed "Sneaky Functional Interfaces" into a try/catch clause and return the equivalent `java.util.function` interface.
 In the case of `sneak`, execution and the return of the result is done immediately.